CarpeTelam/cv3-developer-tools/files/client/README.md

-Store client files for the project in here.
+Store client files for the project in here, e.g. design files, etc.